se-edu/se-edu.github.io/README.md

 ### Project: RCS (Revision Control Software)
 A repo for students to learn the basics of Git and GitHub. {[link to repo](../../../rcs)}

+### Project: UML
+{Planned for future} A repo for students to learn various UML diagrams.

 ### Project: Collate
 A tool for extracting code written by each team member of a team project. {[link to repo](../../../collate)}